about community suicide prevention

 building a community of hope and support

-Our mission is to reduce suicide in southeastern Idaho Through advocacy,
+Our mission is to reduce suicide in Eastern and southeastern Idaho Through

 Our vision is that Idahoans choose to live